Suzanne.Lachmann.Headshot

 Psychologist, Author & Relationship Expert

 Suzanne Lachmann, Psy.D., is a New York State licensed clinical psychologist with offices in Manhattan and Westchester, NY.
 She earned her Doctorate from the Ferkauf Graduate School of Psychology at Yeshiva University.
 Her work has been featured in USA Today, Time, Cosmo, Women’s Health, Men’s Health and elsewhere.
-Dr. Lachmann writes here and at PsychologyToday.com.
+Dr. Lachmann writes here and at Substack.
+Find her archive of relationship advice at PsychologyToday.com.

 Latest Articles